JMccProgress/alacarte/README.md

 # Alacarte

-Alacarte is a tool to help the Chef Support team create representative test environments
+Alacarte is a tool to help the Chef Support team create representative customer environments for testing purposes only.

+If your looking to test cookbooks, then instead of this, [test kitchen](https://kitchen.ci/) is your best bet

+Alacarte is not a tool for production use

 ## Confluence